orisano/subflag/README.md

 # subflag
-subflag is subcommand library for flag package.
+subflag is a subcommand library for `flag` package.

 ## Installation
 ```bash